basp/xil2/README.md

 5           <- top
 ```

-> A caveat to all of this is that we do not support the module semantics as defined in the Joy papers (i.e. the 'LIBRA', 'HIDE', 'IN', 'DEFINE' stuff).
+> A caveat to all of this is that we do not support the module semantics as defined in the Joy papers (i.e. the `LIBRA`, `HIDE`, `IN`, `DEFINE` stuff).
 The module system is not super great and while the interpreter is still not complete it does not make much sense to have a module system in the first place.
 There will be definitely some kind of way to read in a list of definitions order to setup the interpreter environment in the near future but a fully fledged module system will have to wait until later.

 When the interpreter starts the parsed term (list of factors) is the queue.
 Every cycle a factor is dequeued and interpreted: